Comparing Skill

 Comparing skill is something that comes up frequently enough to note.
 People make comparisons between what I create and share with their own abilities, and these comparisons result in the belief that they are not as good, and that reaching such level of ability is not possible for themselves to achieve.
 I feel the same to many things I see, so I've been on both sides.
 It's a chain and no doubt those people I look up to can also feel the same way.

-My perspective is that it's easy to make it look like you know more than you actually know.
+My perspective is that it's easy to make it look like you know more than you actually know simply through not providing more context.
 A proper comparison can't really be done unless you be more specific on what is being compared or better understand the circumstances that resulted in this difference in ability.

 One must consider circumstantial factors in the comparison.
 Time especially comes to mind.
 How many thousands of hours have I put into Scratch and Blender?
 Should it really be a surprise I have skills in them given the huge time investment?
 Also consider that available time is dependent on a person's age.
 I am far older than the core Scratch audience and I still am on the older end of the people involved in 3D graphics on Scratch.

-The things I've expressed here tie into why my I've left my old projects shared on my main account even though they are vastly worse compared to recent ones.
+What I've expressed here ties into why my I've left my old projects shared on my main account even though they are vastly worse compared to recent ones.
 I like the transparency it provides.
 It shows that I've spent so much time on the site and this has brought me to a point that has attracted such comparisons.